tohagan/sencha-ico-moon/README.md

 **Step 2**.Download Project and font ZIP file ...

+Before saving the files I recommend that you reset the codes to start from code 21 ('!') so that they are all printable characters.

+- Save `myfont.zip`
+   - Saved via Font > Download
+   - You can reset the codes from here.
 - Save ico-moon project: `myfont.json`
    - Saved via Menu (top left button) > Manage Projects > Download
-- Save `myfont.zip`
-   - Saved via Font > Download

 **Step 3**.
 Copy your font files into your Sencha Touch project: